 Rick Bursky is a jack of all trades.
 His inviting website explains it all: Ad Guy, Poet, Writer, Photographer, Fountain Pen Aficionado, and Ex-Adventurer.
-The author released his debut book of poetry in 2005 (The Soup of Something Missing, Bear Star Press) and has gone on to release two more stand-out collections (through BOA Editions).
+The author released his debut book of poetry in 2004 (The Soup of Something Missing, Bear Star Press) and has gone on to release two more stand-out collections: Death Obscura through Sarabande Books (2010) and I'm No Longer Troubled by the Extravagance through BOA Editions (2015).
 His poetry is humorous, endearing, dancing with the surreal.
 Burksy often kickstarts his pieces with gripping lines of magic like, "An old man and woman live inside my heart" or "A surgeon sold hearts he carved from oak" before returning to reality with touching insight.
 With another book in the works and plenty of wisdom to share, the former SCUBA diver and pilot answered a few of my questions and talked about his ever-expanding collection of 127 fountain pens.

 Let us begin with a curveball question.
 You're stranded on a desert isle and you get to choose one sea creature (living/extinct/mythological) to latch onto and guide you to safety.
 Choose wisely.